Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Results

 There are mainly two types of errors in this workflow.
 In the scope of this work, we call random errors the ones that can be eliminated by running repetitive simulations on the same polymer, and systematic errors those that cannot be eliminated.
 The major source of random error is the sampling of initial amorphous structure of the polymer.
 In Fig. \ref{fig:illustrative}(b), we show the conductivities computed from 6 different random initializations for the same polymer, which has a large standard deviation of \SI{0.094}{log_{10}(S/cm)} in the log scale at \SI{5}{ns}.
 This error comes from the lack of ergodicity of MD simulations for polymers -- the large scale amorphous structure of the polymers usually does not change significantly at the timescale that can be achieved with MD.
 The systematic errors mainly come from the long MD simulation time needed to obtain the converged conductivity.
 Fig. \ref{fig:illustrative}(c) shows the value of conductivity as a function of the simulation time for 5 different polymers, which slowly converges as the simulation progresses.
 This slow convergence introduces a systematic error of ionic conductivity with any specified simulation time with respect to the converged conductivity.
 On average, there is a \SI{0.435}{log_{10}(S/cm)} difference in the log scale between a \SI{5}{ns} and a \SI{50}{ns} simulation for these 5 polymers.
 Here, we use the \SI{50}{ns} simulation results as the converged values, although it is not fully converged for some polymers.
-Based on our comparison with respect to experimental values reported in literature \cite{pesko2016universal,zheng2018optimizing,tominaga2017ion,meabe2017polycondensation,mindemark2016allyl,fonseca2006development,itoh2018thermal,pehlivan2010ionic,he2017carbonate,pesko2016effect,doeff2000transport,silva2006novel} in Fig. \ref{fig:SI-md-50ns-exp}, the \SI{50}{ns} simulation has a reasonable agreement except for polymers with very low conductivity.
+Based on our comparison with respect to experimental values reported in literature \cite{pesko2016universal,zheng2018optimizing,tominaga2017ion,meabe2017polycondensation,mindemark2016allyl,fonseca2006development,itoh2018thermal,pehlivan2010ionic,he2017carbonate,pesko2016effect,doeff2000transport,silva2006novel} in Supplementary Fig. 1, the \SI{50}{ns} simulation has a reasonable agreement except for polymers with very low conductivity.
 Note that even 50 ns conductivities have large random errors similar to the 5 ns conductivities, since the random errors are mainly caused by the large scale amorphous structures that do not change significantly with long simulation time.
+In addition to the random and systematic errors, the difference between the \SI{50}{ns} simulation and experimental results represents the simulation error of the MD approach, which is influenced by the accuracy of force field, finite size of the simulation box, etc. We do not consider this simulation error for most of our multi-task learning workflow and only use experimental data for final evaluation.
+In principle, if we have enough experimental data, they can also be incorporated into the learning framework similar to the systematic error to further improve the prediction accuracy with respect to experimental results.